opendaylight/releng-builder/docs/jenkins.rst

           The 2 template names verify-python & verify-tox are identical and are aliases to each other.
 This allows the project to use the naming that is most reasonable for them.

-          The <b>retox</b> trigger is useful in cases where a project's other verify jobs passed, however this job failed due to infra problems or intermittent issues.
-It will retrigger just this job to save time.

-          BEWARE: If there were other failed jobs, retox could lead to false Verified+1 vote, risking a merge which breaks other projetcs.
-          Retox is only for committers who are familiar with the risks involved.
-          If in doubt, use the safe trigger word: recheck.
-          Recheck triggers every job involved in verifying latest patch set in the Change.
         </td>
       </tr>